utlib/islandora_mirador_bookreader/README.md

 ### [Optional] Manifest list configuration

-This module adds the functionality of loading all the children book objects under a collection within the "Add New Object" in Mirador to allow for faster switching between objects.
+This module adds the functionality of loading all the children book objects under a collection within the "Add New Object" in Mirador to allow for faster switching between objects, instead of navigating using the Drupal pages.
+This functionality is not required for this module to display the objects.

+For this to work, first the PID of the parent collection must be specified in `admin/islandora/islandora_viewers/mirador_bookreader`

-The module can generate an JSON list of links to SCManifest datastreams at `admin/islandora/islandora_viewers/mirador_bookreader/json_generate`
+The module can then generate an JSON list of links to SCManifest datastreams at `admin/islandora/islandora_viewers/mirador_bookreader/json_generate`

+The result is a JSON array of links to the SharedCanvas Manifest datastreams of Book Solution Pack object.
+The Mirador viewer will use AJAX to load **all** of the links upon loading of any Book object page.

 ## Known issues